-My Husband and I live on a small horse farm in Northern Michigan.
+My Husband and I live in a small town in Northern Michigan.
+We live on a small farm where we had many different animals.
+I recently retired from horses after the sudden death of one of my beautiful mares.
+I rehomed her son, an sold off my truck and trailer.
+It was time to give up my life long hobby.
 We grew up close to where we live now.
 We married right out of High school and have been married over 30 years.
 We have raised three boys, which are all grown and starting their own adventures.

 All our dogs have awesome temperaments, calm and eager to please.
 They also come from health tested parents.
 In the beginning of our adventure.
 We chose not to show our dogs and pursue a different route in AKC titling.
 I have enjoyed the accomplishments our dogs have made. whether its earning something as simple as a AKC obedience title or something that requires a long term commitment like therapy dog training and AKC titles based on the 100s of visits we do each year.
 The last few years i have done a few UKC shows with our newest addition to our program.
 The training for Show dogs is slightly different.
 Obedience is done carefully.
 The last thing a show breeder wants is a sit heal in a show ring setting.
 They have a different set of skills, then a dog for service work.
 A show dog has to know the difference between ring work and obedience work.
 I have learned a lot.
 I so appreciate the mentors that have answered all my crazy questions.
 Show dogs require hair maintenance every week.
 The care that goes into this is time consuming.
 The dog has to really enjoy being constantly groomed, bathed and having their hair banded to prevent matting.
 The bigger Zahara gets the more hair there is to maintain.
 What took 1 hour to dry straight now takes 2 to 3 hours.
 This doesn’t even come close to the amount of table time to scissor in her show cut.
 This kinda work is a dedicated commitment of a elite group of people looking to preserve the standard poodle.
 I have been thankful to be apart of that goal.